usnistgov/hedgehog-Tutorials/tutorials/tutorial2.md

 ----

 # Computation
-The computation is decomposed as follow:
+The computation is decomposed as follows:
 1. Decompose the matrices into blocks (inside the graph),
-2. Do the element-wise product of A and B, and, store the result into C.
+2. Do the element-wise product of A and B, and store the result into C.
-Because the decomposition of A, B, and C takes place within the graph, it is required to manage the state of the computation to be able to build the correct triplet for blocks A, B, and C.
+Because the decomposition of A, B, and C takes place within the graph, it is required to manage the state of the computation to be able to build the correct triplet for blocks A, B, and C. This is because the order in which blocks flow through the graph are non-determinstic.

 ----